Guidance states that pupils who are identified as ‘close contacts’ of confirmed cases of Coronavirus, will no longer be

 It is vital therefore that children are in school when they are able to be, so we are able to support them academically and for their continued wider development.
 Many of our children have missed out on the benefits of face-to-face learning during lockdowns and isolations, we are therefore encouraging parents not to take holidays during term time and for children to be in school as much as possible.

 Any persons who develop Coronavirus symptoms, however mild, will be sent home as soon as possible and must follow public health advice.
 Whilst they wait in school they will be isolated in a room on their own if it is safe to do so or supervised by a member of staff wearing appropriate PPE.

 If your child displays symptoms, then parents/carers should not send their child into school.
 We ask that you notify us in the usual manner regarding the absence, sharing the reason that their child is isolating due to coronavirus symptoms.

 The children in school have all become very good at hand washing.
-In September, we will continue to encourage them to wash their hands regularly including when they arrive at school, when they return from breaks and before and after eating.
+We will continue to encourage children to wash their hands regularly including when they arrive at school, when they return from breaks and before and after eating.
 School will continue to educate children in the importance of handwashing and the best approaches advised to ensure that pupils clean their hands thoroughly.
 Each classroom/area have their own washing facilities, Teachers / TAs also have access to cleaning products to wipe surfaces etc. throughout the day, and hand sanitisers are also available.